 Q = 25.367 kJ + 10.133 kJ = 35.500 kJ

-You can always save your time and use our thermodynamic processes calculator!
+You can always save your time and use our combined gas law calculator!

 This is one of the cycles which represents the model of an ideal engine with the highest efficiency possible in the mean of thermodynamic laws.
 It consists of two adiabatic and two isothermal processes.
 This engine absorbs heat from hot reservoir, transforms it into work and release the rest of heat to the cold one.
-With this thermodynamic processes calculator, you can design any kind of thermodynamic cycle and find out how this change influences the output efficiency!
+With this combined gas law calculator, you can design any kind of thermodynamic cycle and find out how this change influences the output efficiency!